ChengShen1996/ASE/README.md

 ## Application Opreataion

-### User story 1: As a manager, I want to see the revenue so that I can evaluate the operation status of the hotel.
+### User story 1: As a manager, I want to see the revenue and set room price so that I can evaluate the operation status of the hotel.
  login with Manager -> select Room Price/ Hotel Revenue -> set price/ calculate revenue
 <p float="left">